icshwi/e3-tsc/README.md

 e3-tsc (master)$ make init
 ```

-## TscMon and SmemCalibration within Host Archtecture.
+## TscMon and SmemCalibration within Host Architecture.

 If one would like to recompile TscMon and SmemCalibration within the development environment.
-One can use it within the host archtecture.
+One can use it within the host architecture.
 If one would like to use the cross compiler, please look at the individual README in the driver path.

 ```sh
 e3-tsc (master)$ make tsc-build